FourierMourier/async_pubmed_scraper/README.md

 3) some pages indeed do NOT have abstract content so you might see smth like "...doesn't have abstract-content selected!" in the terminal

+# License
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+# Acknowledgments
+This README was created with the assistance of OpenAI's ChatGPT (September 25 Version), a large language model.
+You can learn more about it [here](https://chat.openai.com/chat)